FrancoLiberali/cql/docs/cql/advanced_query.rst

 to make comparisons between the attributes of a model and static values such as a string, a number, etc. But if we want to make comparisons between two or more attributes of the same type we need to use the dynamic operators.
-These, instead of a dynamic value, receive a FieldIdentifier, that is, an object that identifies the attribute with which the operation is to be performed.
+These, instead of a dynamic value, receive a Field, that is, an object that identifies the attribute with which the operation is to be performed.

 These identifiers are also generated during the generation of conditions